Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

 ## Description

-Optimal Sharded Data Parallel (OSDP), an automated parallel training system that combines the advantages from both data and model parallelism.
+Optimal Sharded Data Parallel (OSDP), an automated parallel training system that combines the advantages from both data and model parallelism, which has a number of advanced characteristics:

 - Efficiency: OSDP breaks the memory redundancy minimization limitation in previous ZeRO-based systems and enables to determine whether to perform parameter sharding for each operator individually.
 In addition, OSDP supports operator splitting and fine-grained memory management, enlarging the entire decision space.
 - Flexibility: OSDP provides an efficient search engine to automatically find the optimal parallel strategies for each operator in the computation graph and eventually generates the execution plans.
 - Usability:  only a few lines of code is needed to be replaced to complete the OSDP deployment.

+Feel free to contribute codes, create issues and pull requests.

 ## Environment